Mosnet7-Engineer/SIMPLE-REAL-TIME-IP-TRACKER/README.md

 The function also includes a 60-second delay between each scan cycle to avoid excessive network traffic.

-The monitor_network function is called with the range 0 to 100, which corresponds to the IP addresses 192.168.1.0 to 192.168.1.100.
+The monitor_network function is called with the range 0 to 100, which corresponds to the IP addresses 10.0.0.0 to 10.0.0.254 or 10.0.0./24.

 The code includes a try-except block to handle a manual stop of the monitoring process using the keyboard interrupt (Ctrl+C).